Building your own DeepRacer

 Writing the SD card will take a number of minutes depending on the card size and also if you allow the verification of the image.

-Now we have our initial image ready we can put the SD card into our Raspberry Pi (RPi) and power the RPi on, it should boot up in ~30 seconds (it might take longer on the first boot as updates are installed) and show up on your network with the hostname as per the configuration (in my case “dr-rpi.local”).
+Now we have our initial image ready we can put the SD card into our RPi and power on, it should boot up in ~30 seconds (it might take longer on the first boot as updates are installed) and show up on your network with the hostname as per the configuration (in my case “rpi-racer.local”).
+You can check on your network router for devices to check the hostname / IP address of your RPi Racer (This tends to be my preferred method from flashing multiple cars at AWS summits where we would have 20 cars and reinvent where we’ve had over 50 in some years – all of which need flashing!)

 Once on the network we’re going to remote login to the RPi using SSH and install the DeepRacer software from GitHub.
 Using terminal on your computer, SSH into the RPi (connecting computer and Pi should be on the same network) alternatively you can connect a monitor and keyboard to the RPi and complete the following steps locally.